Skip to content

 Now let’s look at our server window:

-Dos>java genericTCPserver 88
+Dos>java serveurTCPgenerique 88

-<-- GET /example.html HTTP/1.1
+<-- GET /exemple.html HTTP/1.1

 <-- Accept: image/gif, image/x-xbitmap, image/jpeg, image/pjpeg, application/msword, */*